pretix/pretix-docs/docs/guides/widget.md

 </script>
 ```

-You can run these functions multiple times, for example if you have multiple widgets on a page or whenever the user changes the list/calendar view.
+You can run these functions multiple times, for instance, once for every widget on the page or once every time the user changes the list/calendar view.

 #### Always open a new tab